DefProc/TweetUpdater/readme.txt

 * You will keep your settings when you upgrade from version 3.x and above
 * TweetUpdater will remain linked to your Twitter account when you upgrade from version 3.x or above.

+Requirements:

+TweetUpdater uses the php cURL module to retrieve external short URLs and to contact Twitter.
+Your server will need to have cURL installed and activated for TweetUpdater to function.
+For most hosting providers, it will be installed already.
+Check `<?php phpinfo() ?>` if you're not sure if cURL is activated.

 == Frequently Asked Questions ==

-= How can I use [my favourite short url service] with TweetUpdater =
+= Can I use [my favourite short url service] with TweetUpdater? =

 Sure, add it yourself! ;D